 - Open the pump.
 Connect the air supply.
-Adjust the air pressure to 40 psi.
 Pull the control rod down.
 Listen to determine if significant volume of air leaks through.
-A leak rate of 4 SCFH or less is within specification (this is a small leak that produces bubbles in a soapy water solution).
+A leak rate of 3 SCFH at 30 psi is acceptable (this is a small leak that produces bubbles in a soapy water solution).
 If so, clean the valve by blowing air or water through it from both ends. - If air still leaks through the valve with the control rod down, the air-hose must be removed to access the valve inlet to check for debris in the valve or in the hose pigtail. - Push the rod upwards.
 If little or no air passes through, remove the air-in hose to access the valve inlet.
 Blow air through the valve from the poppet side to clear debris from the ball and seat.